manwar/theweeklychallenge/content/blog/dbix-class-async-evolution.md

 - **The Deflator Engine**: We built a recursive system that turns **"live"** DBIC objects into **"safe"** data structures that can travel across process boundaries.

-- **Smart Transactions**: With **txn_do**, you can send a batch of operations to a worker to ensure they either all succeed or all fail—keeping your data consistent in an async world.
+- **Smart Transactions**: With **txn_do**, you can ship a complete transactional block to a background worker.
+This ensures that even in an async environment, your complex multi-step operations are executed on a single dedicated connection, maintaining full **ACID** compliance without stalling your main event loop.

 <br>

 ## The Modern API
 ***

 One of the primary goals of **v0.50** was to ensure that moving to an asynchronous architecture didn't feel like learning a new language.
-The API is designed to be a **"drop-in"** enhancement: you keep your existing `Schema` logic, but gain the ability to yield control back to the event loop during database I/O.
+The API is designed to be a **"drop-in"** enhancement: you keep your existing **Schema** logic, but gain the ability to yield control back to the event loop during database I/O.

 <br>